Trans Mountain pipeline: Phase III consultations

-In response to the Federal Court's overturning the federal authorization of Trans Mountain, the Canadian government "reinitiated Phase III consultations" with Natural Resources Canada as lead and Justice Frank Iacobucci appointed by the government to oversee consultations.
-An NEB panel heard three weeks of Indigenous traditional testimony with 117 Indigenous groups impacted by the pipeline, beginning on November 19, with sessions in Calgary, Victoria and Nanaimo.
+In response to the Federal Court's overturning the federal authorization of Trans Mountain Expansion, the Canadian government "reinitiated Phase III consultations" with Natural Resources Canada as lead and Justice Frank Iacobucci appointed by the government to oversee consultations.
+An NEB panel heard three weeks of Indigenous traditional testimony with 117 Indigenous groups impacted by the pipeline, beginning on November 19, 2018, with sessions in Calgary, Victoria and Nanaimo.

 The Trudeau government restricted the Phase III hearings in terms of time and scope.
 The government gave the NEB a "tight timeline" with a final report due on February 22, 2019.
 The hearings were also restricted by the NEB panel to investigate "new information" as it related to the impact of increased oil tanker traffic to and from the Westridge Marine Terminal in Burrard Inlet, Burnaby, to Canada's 12-nautical-mile territorial waters.
 The environmental concern in this area included the Salish Sea's southern resident killer whales' (SRKW) prime Chinook salmon feeding ground.
 By November 2018, there were only 74 SRKW left.
 Noise and pollution from marine vessels along with the diminishing stocks of salmon – their prime source of food – contributed to the whales' declining numbers.

-Hearings in the form of pipeline roundtable meetings with Trans Mountain representative and indigenous groups were held in Calgary in November 2019 as well as in Kamloops and Nanaimo in December; the summary is expected in January 2020.
+Hearings in the form of pipeline roundtable meetings with Trans Mountain representative and indigenous groups were held in Calgary in November 2019 as well as in Kamloops and Nanaimo in December.